deif/iectl/README.md

-# iectl - cli for the IE generation products.
+# iectl - cli for the IE generation products

 ## Overview